bcgov/hcap/docs/development.md

 For Apple Silicon computers, please use the following commands:

-- local-kc-m-build
+- local-kc-arm-build
-- local-kc-m-run
+- local-kc-arm-run
-- local-kc-m-down
+- local-kc-arm-down

 As a side note, the architecture linux/amd64 is also for x86 Intel chips and though it tends to be easier to be emulated, it is still not optimal for Silicon computers.